 - a PICC line – a fine tube that is put into a vein in your arm and goes up into a vein in your chest

 You then have cisplatin as a drip.
 The drip will usually run through a pump which gives you the treatment over a set time.
 You will have extra fluids through a drip before and after the cisplatin.
 You may also be told to drink plenty of fluids for a few days after treatment.
 This is to protect your kidneys.

-You take capecitabine as tablets, which you take at home.
+You take capecitabine as tablets by mouth, which you take at home.

 Your course of chemotherapy